This post may contain affiliate links which won’t change your price but will share some commission.

-This recipe shares my tip about how to make pesto that stays bright green for several days.
-It’s an easy recipe to make with fresh summer basil, and it freezes well.
+This recipe shares my tip about how to make pesto stay green for several days.
+It’s an easy recipe to make with fresh basil, and it freezes well.

-This pesto freezes well.
+This recipe freezes well.
 I place it in an ice cube tray in the freezer so I can save it in small portions.
-One ice cube-sized serving of this pesto is the perfect amount to spread on a sandwich.
+One ice cube-sized serving of this pesto is the perfect amount to spread on sandwiches.

 How to Make Pesto